 Tar and Feathers: A common form of mob justice for professional gamblers who get caught.
 Also, in one story the Daltons got tarred and feathered repeatedly, to the point where Averell decided to stay that way.

 Thou Shall Not Kill: Lucky Luke has the reputation of never killing his enemies, and several media refer to him as never having killed anyone, a theory supported by Goscinny's daughter, Anne.
 This is close to Critical Research Failure: Luke has canonically killed Evil Twin Mad Jim, and this story was in the first album of the series.
+This fact is ackknowledged by Joe Dalton in the album Belle Star.
 In the original run of Lucky Luke vs. Phil Defer story, Luke kills Defer at the end in a duel.
 This was later retconned in the album releases by Defer only being injured but rendered crippled for life.
 Also, the original Daltons gang was hanged after Luke caught them.
 In first publication, Luke actually kills Bob Dalton by headshot... and it's onscreen◊.
 In the album version, it is censored and replaced by a simple caught with a barrel — before their hanging.

 Training from Hell: On their debut adventure, The (replacement) Daltons start out as pathetic joke characters uncapable of anything bad, so they grind themselves through a brutal training regime to become more like the original Daltons.
 It works.